awsdocs/amazon-s3-userguide/doc_source/ServerSideEncryptionCustomerKeys.md

 }
 ```

-To restrict server\-side encryption of all objects in a particular Amazon S3 bucket, you can also use a policy\.

-For example, the following bucket policy denies the upload object \(`s3:PutObject`\) permission to everyone if the request includes the `x-amz-server-side-encryption-customer-algorithm` header requesting server\-side encryption with customer provided keys \(SSE\-C\)\.
+You can also use a policy to restrict server\-side encryption of all objects in a particular Amazon S3 bucket\.
+For example, the following bucket policy denies the upload object \(`s3:PutObject`\) permission to everyone if the request includes the `x-amz-server-side-encryption-customer-algorithm` header requesting SSE\-C\.

 ```
 {